aeporreca/funkdigen2/README.md

 Precompiled binaries for various machines are available on the [Releases](https://github.com/aeporreca/funkdigen2/releases) page.

 `funkdigen2` is written in [Rust](https://www.rust-lang.org).
-If you want to build it yourself (or if a binary release is not available for your machine, or if you want the latest changes), just do a
+If you want to build it yourself (or if a binary release is not available for your machine), just do a

 ```
 cargo build --release
 ```

-after downloading the source code on the [Releases](https://github.com/aeporreca/funkdigen2/releases) page (or cloned this repository, if you want the latest changes).
+after downloading the source code on the [Releases](https://github.com/aeporreca/funkdigen2/releases) page (or cloning this repository, if you want the latest changes).

 ## Usage